 Most people arrested at last year's protest-turned-riot in downtown Spokane had their charges dropped

-May 29—Most of the charges faced by people in connection to the protest-turned-riot a year ago in downtown Spokane were dropped, court records show.
+May 30—Most of the charges faced by people in connection to the protest-turned-riot a year ago in downtown Spokane were dropped, court records show.

 There were 23 people arrested in connection to the event on May 31, 2020 in Spokane.
 The majority of those people were charged in Spokane Municipal Court with misdemeanors like disorderly conduct or malicious mischief.